-- Mattress pads can alleviate back-related problems since they offer a softer feel for your bed.
+- Mattress pads can alleviate back-related problems by offering a softer feel for your bed.

 Do I Need A Mattress Topper And A Pad?

-No, you don’t need to use both.
-Both a mattress topper and mattress pad serve a similar purpose: to make your bed more comfortable.
+No, you don’t need to use a mattress topper and pad.
+Both serve a similar purpose: to make your bed more comfortable.

-Comfort-wise, a mattress topper can give you more comfort than a pad can, so using them together is a bit of a stretch and impractical.
+Comfort-wise, a mattress topper gives you more comfort than a pad can.

 If you have the means to afford and use both, you can do it.
 After all, your personal preference is a priority when sleep health is concerned.